Heilym/fall_detection_and_activity_recognition/README.md

-# fall_detection_and_activity_recognition
-Fall detection and activity recognition using human skeleton features
+# Fall detection and activity recognition using human skeleton features

+## In this repository you will find the source code built to analyze two sources of data for falls and activities:

+#UP-Fall
+Bi-Classifier and Multi-Classifier + Database preparation

+#UR-Fall
+Bi-Classifier (with dataset preparation)